 B.S. in Early Childhood and Elementary Education, New York University

-Renee White-Clark is a professor in the graduate literacy and child study program at St. Joseph's College as well as director of the College's Scholarship of Teaching and Learning Initiative.
+Renee White-Clark is a professor in the graduate literacy and child study program at St. Joseph's University, New York as well as director of the University's Scholarship of Teaching and Learning Initiative.